danbev/learning-nodejs/README.md

     });

 Like setTimeout the implementation is found in lib/timers.js.
-A new Immediate will be created which looks like this:
+A new Immediate will be created in `createImmediate` which looks like this:

     function Immediate() {
       // assigning the callback here can cause optimize/deoptimize thrashing